 Well, I’m not surprised.

 The Kevin Costner film was a huge box office success; was accompanied by a toy line; and was backed by a Grammy Award-winning song in Bryan Adams’s Everything I Do (I Do It For You).
-The Patrick Bergin film was not a huge box office success; was not accompanied by a toy line; and was not back by a Grammy Award-winning song.
+The Patrick Bergin film was not a huge box office success; was not accompanied by a toy line; and was not backed by a Grammy Award-winning song.

 To put it simply: Two Robin Hood movies were released in 1991.
 One is still remembered to this day; the other is not.
 I’m about to watch the one that few people remember.